X

 Turquoise Clarity and Luster

-Turquoise is translucent to opaque, though translucent materials are rare.
+Turquoise gemstones are translucent to opaque, though translucent materials are rare.
 It exhibits a waxy to matt luster.
 Most turquoise has dark-grey, brown or black veiny inclusions of matrix or other minerals.
 These inclusions can be sparse or dense.
 The most desirable turquoise is translucent, pure and free from veins.
 However, sometimes veined turquoise has attractive patterns that make it desirable, such as "spider web turquoise" (also called "cobweb turquoise matrix") which has beautiful web-like patterns.

 Turquoise Cut and Shape